 Intent-based marketing can work with either internal (e.g. your website and campaigns) or external (e.g. a search engine) data and, for example, give you a strong indication on what kind of solutions your target audience is researching.
 According to a FocusVision survey from 2019, 70% of marketing professionals visit vendor websites and 67% use search engines to research products and services before making purchasing decisions.

-Tapping into buyer intent lets you not only reduce the cost of your marketing campaigns but also make them more effective.
+Tapping into visitor demand with buyer intent lets you not only reduce the cost of your marketing campaigns but also make them more effective.

 No marketing budget has unlimited resources, so allocating them properly is crucial to the success of the business.